 ‘Justice for Disha’: No more 'Tarikh pe Tarikh', Twitter explodes to Hyderabad rapists’ encounter

-New Delhi, Dec 06: Amid questions being raised on circumstances surrounding the encounter deaths on Friday of the four accused in the gang rape and murder case of the veterinarian in Hyderabad, People have been expressing their angst and at the same time commending the Telangana Police for the act.
+New Delhi, Dec 06: Amid questions being raised on circumstances surrounding the encounter deaths on Friday of the four accused in the gang rape and murder case of the veterinarian in Hyderabad, people have been expressing their anger and at the same time commending the Telangana Police for the act.

 As Twitter started trending the hashtag #JusticeForDisha #hyderabadpolice #Encounter and #HyderabadHorror and several protests took place across the country, including parliamentarians who should know better, demanded that the four accused and other rapists be castrated, lynched or killed in a police 'encounter'.
 While some called it 'unconstitutional', others said 'justice delivered'.